Merida (Brave): Other appearances

-Merida is a very common character to meet and greet at the various Disney parks and can usually be found in Fantasyland.
+Merida is a character to meet and greet at the various Disney parks and can usually be found in Fantasyland.
 At Disneyland Park, she meets guests near the It's a Small World attraction near a gate used as a parade terminus.
 She is also seen sometimes at the World Showcase in Epcot.

-In 2016, Merida would begin meet-and-greet sessions at Hong Kong Disneyland, as part of the park's 10th anniversary celebration.
+In 2016, Merida began meet-and-greet sessions at Hong Kong Disneyland, as part of the park's 10th anniversary celebration.

 Once Upon a Time

 On July 11, 2015, the producers of Once Upon a Time announced that Merida would be a recurring character in the series' fifth season.
 Scottish actress Amy Manson was cast as Merida, with her storyline in the series set ten years after the events of Brave, although it is not considered canon to the original film's continuity.

 In the sixth episode of the season, "The Bear and the Bow", Merida rescues her brothers with the help of Belle.
 In the ninth episode, "The Bear King", Merida is revealed to have been tutored in the finer points of combat by Mulan and later teamed up with Mulan and Ruby against King Arthur and the Wicked Witch of the West Zelena on the eve of her coronation as DunBroch's queen, with Fergus having been killed by Arthur a few years earlier.